oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 ## Microsoft Planner
 Microsoft Planner is a task planning and assignment tool which can integrate with other Microsoft 365 services such as Microsoft Teams.
 Planner leverages iCalendar publishing to allow planner users to add tasks into their calendar.
 When tasks are published via iCalendar, they are available to all users with the iCalendar URL.
 The users can be both internal and external to the organisation.

-Microsoft Planner Design Decisions for all agencies and implementation types.
+Microsoft Planner Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---